Increasing the Supply of Affordable Housing

 - It is provided to specific interest groups with identified needs

-- It is subject to a multi-year lease or long-term management agreement
+- It is subject to a multi-year Full Repairing and Insuring (FRI) lease or a long-term management lease;

-The Homes and Communities Agency (“HCA”) regulates the sector.
-The HCA is sponsored by central Government through The Department for Communities and Local Government (“DCLG”).
+The Regulator of Social Housing (RSH) regulates the sector.
+The RSH is sponsored by central Government through The Department for Communities and Local Government (“DCLG”).